Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 What Do We Mean By Unified Knowledge?

-Think about all the technical content you create to support customers: technical documentation, in-help content, knowledge base articles, support tickets, API documentation, training content, and even community discussions (such as a Slack community for customers).
+Think about all the technical content you create to support customers: technical documentation, in-help content, knowledge base articles, support tickets, API documentation, training content, and even community discussions.
 Typically, you would create all these content types separately, often by different teams, and publish them to different channels.

 Any system or network drive can “centralize” all this knowledge.
 But just because your information is stored in a central location doesn’t mean it’s unified.